RaheesAhmed/OpenAI-Assistant-API-with-UI/README.md

-# OpenAI Express Server Integration
+# OpenAI Assistant API Integration

 This project is an Express.js server integrated with OpenAI's API.
 It includes features such as file uploading, creating and managing an OpenAI assistant, and handling chat interactions using the assistant.